pacho950609/back-true/README.md

 }
 ```

-Then, use that token to create an operation
+Then, use that token in the Authorization header to create an operation

 URL
 ```bash